 A student shall not falsify any client record or any other document prepared or utilized in the course of, or in conjunction with, nursing practice.
-This includes, but is not limited to, case management documents or reportsor time records, reports, and other documents related to billing for nursing services.
+This includes, but is not limited to, case management documents or reports reports reports, and other documents related to billing for nursing services.